Azure/kafka-sink-azure-kusto/README.md

 ## 2. Integration design

-Integration mode to Azure Data Explorer is batched, queued ingestion leveraging the Azure Data Explorer Java SDK.
-Events are dequeued from Kafka and per the flush* sink properties, batched, and shipped to Azure Data Explorer as gzipped files, and queued for ingestion.
-Azure Data Explorer has a configurable table [ingest batching policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/batchingpolicy), based on which ingestion into tables occurs automatically.
+Integration mode to Azure Data Explorer is queued or streaming ingestion leveraging the Azure Data Explorer Java SDK.
+Events are dequeued from Kafka and per the flush* sink properties, batched or streamed, and shipped to Azure Data Explorer as gzipped files.
+In case of batch ingestions, Azure Data Explorer has a configurable table [ingest batching policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/batchingpolicy), based on which ingestion into tables occurs automatically.
+In case of streaming ingestion, configure 'streaming' as 'true' in 'kusto.tables.topics.mapping', by default streaming is set as false.

 <hr>